VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Empty values are set to default value.
   -remoteWrite.shardByURL
      Whether to shard outgoing series across all the remote storage systems enumerated via -remoteWrite.url .
 By default the data is replicated across all the -remoteWrite.url .
 See https://docs.victoriametrics.com/vmagent.html#sharding-among-remote-storages
+  -remoteWrite.shardByURL.inverseLabels
+      Inverse the behavior of -remoteWrite.shardByURL.labels so that series are sharded using all labels except the ones specified in -remoteWrite.shardByURL.labels.
   -remoteWrite.shardByURL.labels array
      Optional list of labels, which must be used for sharding outgoing samples among remote storage systems if -remoteWrite.shardByURL command-line flag is set.
-By default all the labels are used for sharding in order to gain even distribution of series over the specified -remoteWrite.url systems
+By default all the labels are used for sharding in order to gain even distribution of series over the specified -remoteWrite.url systems.
+See also -remoteWrite.shardByURL.inverseLabels.
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.showURL